Faculty Fellowship Opportunities

 Fellows will convene on a regular basis to discuss works-in-progress.
 The schedule and nature of the meetings will be established collectively by the Fellows, in consultation with the Center Director.
-At the end of the appointment, Fellows will be expected to have completed a significant research project (such as an article, book chapter, or, for more advanced projects, a book manuscript), a creative/artistic project, a scholarly public engagement project, or a high-impact teaching initiative.
+At the end of the appointment, Fellows will be expected to have completed a significant research project (such as an article, book chapter, or, for more advanced projects, a book manuscript), a creative/artistic project, or a scholarly public engagement project.
 Each Fellow will also give a public talk or organize a public event related to their work.

 Who Can Apply

-Faculty from all ranks in Arts & Science, Blair, Peabody, and Divinity are invited to apply.
-Tenured and tenure-track faculty in A&S are eligible for a 1-1 course release; non-tenure-track faculty are eligible for a one-course reduction.
-Faculty from other schools are encouraged to consult with their dean.
+Tenured and tenure-track faculty in Arts & Science are invited to apply.
+Tenured and tenure-track faculty in A&S are eligible for a 1-1 course release.
+Faculty members with a 1-1 teaching load are not eligible for a course buyout.
+Faculty members with a 2-1 courseload may only buy out a course in a semester that they would be teaching two courses.
+Faculty from other Vanderbilt schools are also encouraged to apply, but should consult with their Dean regarding course release consideration.

 *Note: This is a residential fellowship.
 All Fellows, including those on leave, are expected to participate fully, in person, in the collaborative work and scheduled meetings of the group.

 Applicants should include the following in their materials (1250 words maximum, excluding CV):

 - Project description, its relevance to the fellowship theme, the specific work to be completed over the course of the fellowship, and its significance to the research and teaching mission of the university.

 - Statement on how the applicant’s work would benefit directly from collaborative, interdisciplinary engagement with other colleagues, along with evidence of previous, effective collaborative work (at the RPW Center or elsewhere).